UN-35/1337-cursus/README.md

 ## 👤 About Me

-I'm a software developer who completed the rigorous commun core curriculum at 1337 School, part of the 42 Network.
+I'm a software developer who completed the rigorous common core curriculum at 1337 School, part of the 42 Network.
 Through this educational journey, I've developed a strong foundation in computer science fundamentals and practical programming skills, with a focus on clean, efficient code and robust system design.

 <div align="center">